Potatochips2001/alien-civilization/README.md

 ### Time a civilization can communicate
 Assuming humans will go extinct by 2149 from high carbon dioxide and increased temperatures, that would be 175 years from the arecibo message. <br/>
 We can just assume that intelligence was at 1970, this will be about 179 years before extinction. <br/>
-Assuming the population peaks at 9.4 billion and the ideal population is 1.5, overpopulation causes more carbon dioxide, so we can say 1,121 years before extincion.
-If they are more intelligent than humans ~160 IQ, that would be 1024 times more intelligent than humans (intelligence doubles every 6 points).
-1121 + 1024 = 2145 years.
+Assuming the population peaks at 9.4 billion and the ideal population is 1.5, overpopulation causes more carbon dioxide, so we can say 1,121 years before extincion. <br/>
+Harvesting energy from nearby planets could increase the time a civilization can communicate.
 # Detecting & contacting aliens.
 Why we might never contact aliens
 Radio waves will continue forever, after a certain point they will be impossible to decode due to the inverse square law.
 ### Radio waves / Decibels per milliwatt